enenra/aqdse/AQD - Airlock Connectors/Content/description.md

 [*]Large Airlock Connector
 [/list]

-The mod furthermore includes a new option in the connector terminal, that will offer alignment guidance to match the rotation of connectors to each other.
+The mod furthermore includes a new option in the airlock connector's terminals, that will offer alignment guidance to match the rotation of connectors to each other.

 [url=https://discord.gg/QtyCsBr][img]https://i.imgur.com/l8exfyn.png[/img][/url]
 [url=https://github.com/enenra/aqdse][img]https://i.imgur.com/T7AtPhP.png[/img][/url]